 With the amount of personal information that is housed in Sage 50 Payroll, how secure do you think it should be?
-Would you consider your payroll secure?
+Do you consider your payroll secure?

-Due to how sensitive this information is, it is possible to secure the data so that only users, specified by you, can gain access.
+The information that is stored within Sage 50 is sensitive.
+It is possible to secure data so that only users which are specified by you, can gain access.
 You can also restrict the users to certain areas of the software to make your employee data even more secure.

-In this post, I’m going to talk you through and give you step by step instructions on how to quickly and simply add these security measures to your current Sage 50 Payroll Software to ensure your meeting the requirements of a secure system.
-But if you would like any more information please do not hesitate to contact us directly.
+This article will give you a step by step walkthrough on how you can add security measures to your Sage 50 payroll, quickly and simply.
+If you would like any more information regarding the Sage 50 payroll, please do not hesitate to contact us.

-The user selected will be the user you are logged in as.
+The user which is selected will be the user you are logged in as

-This will bring up a window to amend the login name and password of the user.
+This will bring up a new window to amend the login name and password of the user

 User Access Rights in Sage 50

-You can select each user on the left-hand side of the screen and can customize the access to modules/functions that the user has within each area, using the ‘Allow Access To These Areas:’ on the right-hand side, by simply selecting or deselecting the tick boxes.
+You can select each user on the left-hand side of the screen and customise the access to modules/functions that the user has within each area by using the ‘Allow Access to These Areas’ which can be found on the right-hand side of the window.
+Just simply select or deselect the tick boxes.

-You can also amend which employee’s every user can access by setting an access level on each user and on each employee.
+You can also amend which employee’s every user can access.
+You can do this by setting an access level on each user and on each employee.
 This access level can be for a user to access a specific access level or all levels up to a specific access level.

-Another example of how to restrict which employees a user can access is by selecting or deselecting the payment periods of the employee’s.
+Another example of how you can restrict which employees a user can access is by selecting or deselecting the payment periods of the employees.

-*Please note that any new users set up will have an automatic access level of 0, however, any new employee’s set up as a Director their access level goes to automatically to 9 so these new users will not have access to them unless amendments are made.
+*Please note that any new users which have been set up will have an automatic access level of 0.
+However, if any new employees are set up as a Director, their access level is automatically set to 9, so these new users will not have access to them unless amendments are made.